philcryer/quotes/company-quotes.md

 * "Hey, man... can you answer a quick question?
 Really should just be a one off."
 "Nope."
 "Thanks.
 Have a great weekend!"
+* Here’s the high-level goals.
+Keep these to yourselves for now.
+Some things may cause some uneasyness in other areas, especially the item under People.
+* Please don’t share this due to the sensitivity and the need for further definition of some of the items.

 ## ${COMPANY}
 _we are ${COMPANY}, or something like that, are we corpy enough for you?_